 Pretty great results – especially for an open-source tool.

 PhotoRec isn’t trying to be everything for everyone.
 It’s not here to wow you with animations or “auto-magic” scans.
-It’s here to get your files back.
-If you’re okay giving up filenames, folder structure, and a shiny interface in exchange for a truly free recovery tool, this might be all you need.
+It’s here to get files back through raw signature recovery.
+If you’re okay giving up filenames, folder structure, previews, and a nice interface in exchange for a truly free recovery tool, PhotoRec might be all you need.

-Just don’t expect miracles – and maybe clear your weekend if you’re trying to dig through a thousand recovered files.
+Just don’t expect miracles (and maybe clear your weekend if you’re trying to dig through a thousand recovered files with generic names).

 David Morelo profile image